vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

 1. Take a look at the updated `.github/workflows/pipeline.yml` file

-    The cherry pick you performed at the beginning of this lab brought in changes to your `.github/workflows/pipeline.yml` file which run a `migrate-databases.sh` script.
+    The cherry-pick you performed at the beginning of this lab brought in changes to your `.github/workflows/pipeline.yml` file which run a `migrate-databases.sh` script.
-    This script opens an SSH tunnel to your Tanzu Application Services database and performs migrations.
+    This script opens an SSH tunnel to your Tanzu Application Service database and performs migrations.

     The database instance that your application has access to is protected by a firewall so you will not be able to connect to it directly.
-    Instead, you can open a SSH tunnel which will use your application as a proxy so that the Flyway CLI running on your CI server can migrate the database managed by Tanzu Application Services.
+    Instead, you can open an SSH tunnel which will use your application as a proxy so that the Flyway CLI running on your CI server can migrate the database managed by Tanzu Application Service.

-    This functionality does assume you have SSH access on the Cloud Foundry instance you are working with,
+    This functionality does assume you have SSH access on the TAS instance you are working with.
-    which is the case for the foundation you use for this class.
+    This may not be possible in your environment.
+    In this case you should take a look at the [Extras](#extras) section for some ideas as to how you might handle this.
+    You can also look in the [Hints](#hints) for suggestions on how you could use an external database that you have direct access to.

 1. Commit and push your changes.

-    This will trigger a rebuild and re-deployment to the staging environment that will also perform the migrations on your CF database.
+    This will trigger a rebuild and re-deployment to the staging environment that will also perform the migrations on your TAS database.

 ## Wrap up

-Checkout the
+Review the
 [Migrations](https://docs.google.com/presentation/d/15DO2A_raKVbPh7qGjXQ9Hi79NFwZdsImHu04jNlsC54/present#slide=id.gae083b4822_0_14)
-about database migrations.
+slides about database migrations.

 Now that you have completed the lab, you should be able to: